StoneyJackson/git-board-game/README.md

 Use to add changes in working copy to stage.

-Move any number of change tokens from working directory to the staging area.
+Move any number of change tokens from the working directory to the staging area.

 ## `git commit`